Mjz86/C_colon/mcc.md

-however because fastdyncallee dynamic/external calls don't have the luxury of known assembly, so,
+however because fastdyncallee dynamic/external calls do not have the luxury of known assembly, so,

 every register might be used, so, the intermediate registers need storing before the fastdyncallee dynamic call and re storing afterwards, just like how the call and ret instructions work via stack push and jumps, or how the c++ async resume and suspend is defined via jumps,